QN7RA/QN7Gardening.github.io/about/index.md

 ---
 layout: article
 title: Who We Are
-date: {}
+date: {2017-05-16}
 modified: {}
-excerpt: This is the Skinny Bones about page.
+excerpt: This is the QN7 Gardening about page.
 image:
   feature: null
   teaser: null